NEW: Chism "fit right in" when he saw "Blue Jasmine," theater manager says

 And where did the alleged killer go afterward?
-After changing his clothes, he went to a Wendy’s fast-food restaurant and a movie, sources say, before police in a neighboring town saw him walking on a busy road under the pitch-dark sky early Wednesday.
+After changing his clothes, he went to a Wendy’s fast food restaurant and a movie, sources say, before police in a neighboring town saw him walking on a busy road under the pitch-dark sky early Wednesday.

+Those are the answers, many of them revealed Thursday, two days after the teacher’s killing.
 Yet the question of why this happened – why a popular young educator who always wore a smile and went the extra mile was killed allegedly by a teenager who friends, family and co-workers described as reserved and well-behaved – continues to loom large.

 Meanwhile, the tight-knit North Shore community is still trying to make sense of what he allegedly did and of life without a teacher who so many appreciated, learned from and loved.

-“It’s just surreal how quickly someone can go, and how much we take for granted every day,” said Danvers High student Chris Weimert.
-Ritzer was “the nicest teacher you could ever have.
+“It’s just surreal how quickly someone can go, and how much we take for granted every day,” said Danvers High student Chris Weimert. “(Ritzer was) the nicest teacher you could ever have.
 I can’t believe it.”

 There will be a wake for Ritzer at St. Augustine Church in Andover on Sunday, and her funeral will take place there Monday.